This blog is a guide to help you decide if you should start mining bitcoin with tips on what to do in order to get started.

 But did you know there are other benefits to mining?

 Why is that important?
-Well, purchasing cryptocurrencies through an exchange typically requires that you reveal your identity due to Know Your Customer regulations.
-This leaves you susceptible to tax liabilities, confiscation of your Bitcoin if it’s stored by a custodial service, and being blocked from using other regulated services.
-If you mine your BTC directly, it’s not tied to your identity.
+Well, purchasing bitcoin through an exchange typically requires that you reveal your identity due to “Know Your Customer” regulations.
+This leaves you susceptible to tax liabilities, confiscation of your bitcoin if it’s stored by a custodial service, and being blocked from using other regulated services.
+If you mine your bitcoin directly, it’s not tied to your identity.

-Whether you're mining to make money, starting a new hobby, or simply contributing to Bitcoin’s decentralization, mining is not easy.
+Whether you're mining to make money, starting a new hobby, or simply contributing to bitcoin’s decentralization, mining is not easy.
 Regardless of your reason, this guide will walk you through the entire process.

 Before deciding which ASIC miner to purchase, you need to determine if you have the environment to properly run a mining operation.
 This comes down to 4 basic requirements: